LCC-CIT/CS235AM-Demos/ToDo-SaveInstanceState/README.md

-This is an example of a an activity that doesn't loose it's state when it is destroied and re-created.
+This is an example of a an activity that doesn't loose it's state when it is destroyed and re-created.

 The main concepts demonstrated are:
 *	Serializing and deserializing object state using the XmlSerializer class